 School and ELC administrators must create plans for recess/play areas which ensures the safety of students and staff.
 These plans will include creating designated safe spaces to allow classes to play without the mixing of groups.
 Recess times may need to be staggered to ensure the spacing needed for safe play.
-Social distance must be maintained.

 - 1. If multiple groups are outside at the same time, they should have a minimum of 30 feet of open space between each group.
 This space should prevent groups from mixing. - 2.
-If spacing can't be achieved between groups, stagger recess times to reduce the number of groups outside at one time. - 3.
-Equipment should never be shared between groups.
-Handrails and any high touch areas on the playground must be cleaned before another group uses the space. - 4.
-Teach and facilitate games with no physical contact or use of equipment when possible - 5.
-Students should wash hands or use hand sanitizer before and after recess. - 6.
-Students need outdoor play for their physical and mental health, consider adding additional time(s) to allow students a chance to socialize and remove their face covering while maintaining social distance.

-- 7. Recess monitors must CLOSELY supervise play to ensure that students are playing in a safe AND appropriate manner - 8.
-Introduce games such as relays, red light/green light, obstacle courses based on activities rather than equipment, etc. - 9.
-Start walking and running clubs or dance competitions. - 10.
-Organize track and field type of events (e.g., longjump). - 11.
+If spacing can't be achieved between groups, stagger recess times to reduce the number of groups outside at one time - 3.
+The use of shared play equipment should be limited when possible (balls, jump ropes, etc.), and cleaned in between each group use. - 4.
+Equipment should never be shared between groups - 5.
+Teach and facilitate games with no physical contact or use of equipment when possible - 6.
+Students should wash hands or use hand sanitizer before and after recess. - 7.
+Students need outdoor play for their physical and mental health, consider adding additional time(s) to allow students a chance to socialize and remove their face covering - 8.
+Recess monitors must CLOSELY supervise play to ensure that students are playing in a safe AND appropriate manner - 9.
+Introduce games such as relays, red light/green light, obstacle courses based on activities rather than equipment, etc. - 10.
+Start walking and running clubs or dance competitions. - 11.
+Organize track and field type of events (e.g., long jump). - 12.
 Playground rotating circuit challenges individual activity stations.
 Be creative!
 Seek additional input from physical education teachers for more idea